retro16/acsi2stm/README.md

 Notes:

  * GND is soldered together on the ST side.
 You can use only one wire for ground.
- * Reset is not needed as the STM32 resets itself if it stays in an inconsistent state for too long.
+ * Reset is not needed as the STM32 resets itself if it stays in an inconsistent state for more than 1 second.
  * Keep the wires short.
 I had strange behavior with cables longer than 10cm (4 inches).
  * The read/write pin is not needed.
  * You can build a DB19 out of a DB25 by cutting 6 pins on one side and part of the external shielding.
-Male DB25 were used for parallel port cables or serial port sockets.
+Male DB25 are easy to find because they were used for parallel port cables or serial port sockets.
  * You will have to power the STM32 separately (e.g. with a USB cable).

 Connecting the SD cards